ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 * ***Sending*** a message is something you do
 * ***Receiving*** a message is something that happens to you
-* ***Delivering*** a message is you do after receiving the message
+* ***Delivering*** a message is something you do after receiving the message

-***Delivery** is the conscious decision to process a received message.
+***Delivery*** is the conscious decision to process a received message.

 But why would you want to queue a message before processing it?
-Typically, because messages need to be processed in order, and they might not have been received in the correct order.
+Typically, because messages need to be processed in the correct order, which could well be different from the order in which they were received.

 ### FIFO Delivery

 If a process sends message `M2` after `M1`, then any process delivering ***both*** of these messages must deliver `M1` first then `M2`.

-Failure to do this constitutes as protocol violation as described in the previous lecture as a "FIFO anomaly"
+Failure to do this constitutes a protocol violation as described in the previous lecture as a "FIFO anomaly"

 ![FIFO violation or anomaly](./img/L5%20FIFO%20Anomaly.png)

 In this case, irrespective of the order in which process `Bob` received messages `{m1}` and `{m2}`, it should always ***deliver*** message `{m1}` first, followed by message `{m2}`.
-Only then will these events occur in the correct order in the above Lamport diagram.

 In the case that `Bob` does not receive one (or either) of these messages, then no FIFO violation could have occurred, because here we are concerned with message ***delivery***, not message ***receipt***.